kubevault/kubevault/docs/guides/platforms/eks.md

+---
+title: Deploy Vault on Amazon EKS
+menu:
+  docs_0.1.0:
+    identifier: eks-platform
+    name: EKS
+    parent: platform-guides
+    weight: 10
+menu_name: docs_0.1.0
+section_menu_id: guides
+---

+> New to KubeVault?
+Please start [here](/docs/concepts/README.md).

-# Deploying Vault with Amazon EKS using AWS S3 backend and unsealing it using awsKmsSsm
+# Deploy Vault on Amazon EKS

 Here, we are going to deploy Vault in Amazon EKS using Vault operator.
 We are going to use [AWS S3 bucket](https://aws.amazon.com/s3/) as Vault backend and `awsKmsSsm` unsealer mode for automatic unsealing the Vault.

 ## Before You Begin

 At first, you need to have a EKS cluster.
 If you don't already have a cluster, create one from [here](https://aws.amazon.com/eks/).
 You can use [eksctl](https://github.com/weaveworks/eksctl) command line tool to create EKS cluster easily.